mbeniamino/aperi/README.md

    `.<string>` (that is, any file with that extension).

 `<executable>` can be either the full path to an executable or the name of an executable in the PATH.
-By default the executable will be launched passing all the specified `<arg>`s plus the `aperi` argument.
+The executable will be launched passing all the specified `<arg>`s.
+By default the `aperi` argument will be also appended to the arguments of the executable, but putting a `%` character after the `=` changes this behaviour: in this case the aperi argument won't be automatically passed as an extra argument, and placeholder will be expanded.
+Placeholders are strings in the form "%\<char\>".
+For the moment these placeholders are supported:
+ * `%f` : will be replaced with the full path to the aperi argument;
+ * `%%` : will be replaced with a verbatim `%`.

+Using other combinations is invalid and will result in undefined behaviour (but not in a crash or the program being stuck in a loop).

-In order to specify a rule containing commas (`,`) and equal signs (`=`) or an argument containing spaces, surround them with double quotes (`"`).
+In order to specify a rule containing commas (`,`) and equal signs (`=`) or an argument containing spaces or a starting percent character (`%`), surround them with double quotes (`"`).
 To insert a verbatim double quote write two sequential double quotes (`""`).

 For example:
 ```
-exe=echo "Execution of the following ""exe"" file is prevented:"
+test.1=%echo "The argument ""%f"" is testing the use of the ""%%f"" placeholder"
+test.2=%echo "This is a test showing a verbatim %% sign"
 ```

 Rules are checked in order.
 The first matching rule will be used.